bestestimate/api/README.md

 #### HOW DOES IT WORK?
 Every analysis works in the same way using 3 simple steps:
 1. Fill out the input file (see example pages)
-1. Login to the API (http://mole.bestestimate.nl/)
+1. Login to the API with your received details (http://mole.bestestimate.nl/)
-1. Save your output
+1. Send your input to the API, run the analysis and save output!

 #### FEATURES
 The following features are currently available through the public version of *MOLE*: